florasteve/florasteve/README.md

 ---

-*These projects are in the planning and development stage, reflecting my ongoing effort to translate certifications and theoretical knowledge into practical, real-world applications.*
+> **Note:** *These projects are in the planning and development stage, reflecting my ongoing effort to translate certifications and theoretical knowledge into practical, real-world applications.*

 ---